This page is optimized for smartphone display in Landscape Mode

 we do not war after the flesh.

-10:4For the weapons of our warfare are not carnal, but mighty through God to the pulling down of strongholds of sin;
+but mighty through God to the pulling down of fortresses of sin;

-10:5casting down imaginations, and every high thing that exalts itself against the knowledge of God; and bringing into captivity every thought to the obedience of Christ;
+C 10:5casting down imaginations, and every high thing that exalts itself against the knowledge of God; and bringing into captivity every thought to the obedience of Christ;

-10:6and having in a readiness to punish all disobedience, when your obedience is fulfilled.
+C 10:6and having in a readiness to punish all disobedience, when your obedience is fulfilled.

-§Complement Body: Paul wanted to win souls and preach the Gospel, instead of playing power games with his critics (10:7 - 11:15)
+§Complement (C) Body: Paul wanted to win souls and preach the Gospel, instead of playing power games with his critics (10:7 - 11:15)

-¶Unique The critics of Paul were more concerned with his physical appearance than spiritual power (10:7 - 10)
+¶Unique (U) The critics of Paul were more concerned with his physical appearance than spiritual power (10:7 - 10)

 10:7Do you look on things after the outward appearance?